opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 ## Progress tracking in the work package hierarchy

-The progress of of **work package with children** is calculated as the weighted average of all direct children, using the field **Estimated time** as the weight.
-OpenProject uses 1 hour as the default value if **Estimated time** is empty.
+The progress of **work package with children** is calculated as the weighted average of all direct children, using the field **Estimated time** as the weight.
 When adding the **Progress(%)** column to a work package hierarchy view, please also add the **Estimated time** column as well so that you can track the calculation.